razeenbrey/CineSync/README.md

 # CineSync
-A production management tool for film series.
+A production management tool for short film series using Maven.

 ## Origin
 _CineSync_...